shivanipandit88/linux/README.md

 **Step3**: Another issue faced was that the "cpuid" module was constructed instead of the "kvm" module.

-## STEPS TO EMULATE THE FUNCTIONALITY OF THE ASSIGNMENT:
+## STEPS TAKEN TO COMPLETE THE ASSIGNMENT:
 To clone the github repository in local directory.
 Execute ```cd linux```
 We need to run the following commands to load the modules: